-This is a ``geometrization statement" and means that every Riemann surface is conformally equivalent either to the {\bf Riemann sphere} (positive curvature), the {\bf complex plane} (zero curvature) or the {\bf unit disk} (negative curvature).
-It implies that any region $G \subset \mathbb{C}$ whose complement contains 2 or more points has a universal cover which is the disk which especially implies the {\bf Riemann mapping theorem} assuring that and region $U$ homeomorphic to a disk is conformally equivalent to the unit disk. (see \cite{Carlson}).
+This is a ``geometrization statement" and means that the universal cover of every Riemann surface is conformally equivalent to either a {\bf Riemann sphere} (positive curvature), a {\bf complex plane} (zero curvature) or a {\bf unit disk} (negative curvature).
+It implies that any region $G \subset \mathbb{C}$ whose complement contains two or more points has a universal cover which is the disk.
+It especially implies the {\bf Riemann mapping theorem} assuring that any region $U$ homeomorphic to a disk is conformally equivalent to the unit disk (see \cite{Carlson}).
+For a detailed treatment of compact Riemann surfaces, see \cite{GirondoGonzalezDiez}.
 It also follows that all {\bf Riemann surfaces} (without restriction of genus) can be obtained as quotients of these three spaces: for the sphere one does not have to take any quotient, the genus 1 surfaces = {\bf elliptic curves} can be obtained as quotients of the complex plane and any genus $g>1$ surface can be obtained as quotients of the unit disk.
 Since every closed $2$-dimensional orientable surface is characterized by their genus $g$, the uniformization theorem implies that any such surface admits a metric of constant curvature.
 Teichm\"uller theory parametrizes the possible metrics, and there are $3g-3$ dimensional parameters for $g \geq 2$, whereas for $g=0$ there is one and for $g=1$ a moduli space $\mathbb{H}/SL_2(\mathbb{Z})$.
-In higher dimensions, close to the uniformization theorem comes the {\bf Killing-Hopf theorem} telling that every connected complete Riemannian manifold of {\bf constant sectional curvature} and dimension $n$ is isometric to the quotient of a sphere $\mathbb{S}^n$, Euclidean space $\mathbb{R}^n$ or Hyperbolic $n$-space $\mathbb{H}^n$.
-Constant curvature geometry is either Elliptic, Parabolic=Euclidean or Hyperbolic geometry.
+In higher dimensions, closest to the uniformization theorem is the {\bf Killing-Hopf theorem} telling that every connected complete Riemannian manifold of {\bf constant sectional curvature} and dimension $n$ is isometric to the quotient of a sphere $\mathbb{S}^n$, Euclidean space $\mathbb{R}^n$ or Hyperbolic $n$-space $\mathbb{H}^n$ restating that constant curvature geometry is either elliptic, parabolic=Euclidean or yyperbolic geometry.
 Complex analysis has rich applications in complex dynamics \cite{Beardon,MilnorNotes,Carlson} and relates to much more geometry \cite{McMullen2014}.